When I am Consolidating Debt Loans, Can I Include Other Consolidated Loans?

-I took out 2 consolidation loans, and I have several credit cards that are high.
+I took out two consolidation loans, and I have several high credit cards.
 Can all of them be considered?

 Victoria, British Columbia

 This is an interesting question and a situation that people often get into when they’re trying to find debt relief.
 The short answer is that it depends on the lender(s) whether those two loans can be included in a debt management program.
 Here’s why…

 When you enroll in a debt management program, your credit counsellor reviews the debts that you want to consolidate and helps you find a payment that works for your budget.
 The next step is to contact the issuer of each debt you want to include to negotiate and get their signoff on the program.

 In other words, you can only consolidate debts on a debt management program if the lender agrees.
 Most credit counselling agencies have existing relationships with credit card issuers and a history of helping clients eliminate those debts effectively.
 So, the lender gets back what they lent you.
 As a result, they’re usually willing to sign off on a person’s enrollment in a debt management program.

 - Unsecured Line of credit

 If you can get these credit card bills, a personal loan, and other debts in a DMP, it can save you money.
 Also, you can reduce debt faster, which can ultimately save you money.
 There’s also the benefit of one monthly debt payment with a low interest rate.